 Hoping that water would have dropped to a reasonable level after our trip to Idaho, Matt and I loaded up and headed out to see what the creeks of the Wallowa's would look like with water in them.
-Our first destination was magical looking V+ that would go with less water and I am certain Matt will be back to give it another look next year.
-Navigating the gravel roads was challenging at times, but we kept it on track for the most part.
-One wrong turn lead to this old house we checked out that was pretty cool.
-The inside was falling apart but the location was superb!
+Our first destination was magical looking V+ that would go with less water, but wasn't something we wanted to tangle with on this trip.
+Navigating the gravel roads was challenging at times, but Matt kept us on track aside from one short detour that lead to this old house.

 The massive granite face.